centralstatz/readmit/DEVNOTES.md

 Contains daily notes with details about how things were developed.
 Primarily following https://r-pkgs.org/.

+# 11/21/2025
+* Adding an extenal dataset containing key dates for HRRP (https://r-pkgs.org/data.html#sec-data-data).
+This will be available to users but also available internally to my functions.

+# 11/17/2025

+* Decided not to do a timeline function because it's static output; can just direct people to CMS docs in documentation
+* Instead, just having a single function `hrrp_program_year` that actually returns program year for a vector of inputs which can be useful for a dataset

+# 11/15/2025

+* Making a function called `hrrp_timeline` which will take one or more dates and return import dates in context to that date around the HRRP program.
+Default to current date.

 # 11/14/2025

 * Spacing out examples so they render better in documentation/website